Data Modeling Interview Questions

 3 questionsQ1 to Q3

-Fact vs dimension, grain, basic star schema.
+Fact vs dimension, grain, a first star schema.

 2. L4 (Mid)